CDC Eviction Moratorium

 The National Low Income Housing Coalition has made the declaration available in Mandarin.
 Mandarin speakers on the lease can review and sign the form, then give it to the landlord.
 The form also has English text for the landlord to read if they do not speak Mandarin.

 The National Low Income Housing Coalition has made the declaration available in Arabic.
 Arabic speakers on the lease can review and sign the form, then give it to the landlord.
 The form also has English text for the landlord to read if they do not speak Arabic.

 Lone Star Legal Aid attorneys created a video that answers many of the questions you might have about the CDC order.
 It includes how the CDC order might work in practice, how you might prove you have met the terms in the declaration, and more.
-While the attorneys in the video may mention that the order ends on December 31, 2020, the protections now last until January 31, 2021.
+While the attorneys in the video may mention that the order ends on December 31, 2020, the CDC has said it will extend themoratorium until June 30, 2021.